Memorials at Eltham Crematorium

 There are vases available, as well as an arrangement area with fresh water and waste bins.
 Flowers will be removed as they become wilted.

-Please note: Floral tributes placed on to beds in The Garden of Remembrance will be cleared and disposed of every Thursday morning.
-The exceptions being special occasions, for example, Mother's Day, Father's Day, Remembrance Sunday and the Christmas period, when they will not be removed in the week prior to these days.
+Floral tributes placed on to beds in The Garden of Remembrance will be cleared and disposed of every Thursday morning.
+The exceptions being special occasions, for example, Mother's Day, Father's Day, Remembrance Sunday and the Christmas period, when they won't be removed in the week prior to these days.